Neerajbhardwaj1111/Data-Structure-and-Algorithm/README.md

 7. **Minimum in Rotated Sorted** : Given a sorted array of distinct elements arr[] of size n that is rotated at some unknown point, the task is to find the minimum element in it.
 8. **Search in Rotated Sorted** : Given a sorted and rotated array arr[] of distinct elements, find the index of given key in the array.
 If the key is not present in the array, return -1.
 9. **3 Sum** : Given an array arr[], the task is to find all possible indices {i, j, k} of triplet {arr[i], arr[j], arr[k]} such that their sum is equal to zero and all indices in a triplet should be distinct (i != j, j != k, k != i).
 We need to return indices of a triplet in sorted order, i.e., i < j < k.
+10. **Container With Most Water** : Given an array arr[] of non-negative integers, where each element arr[i] represents the height of the vertical lines, find the maximum amount of water that can be contained between any two lines, together with the x-axis.